How Do VLANs Work? Exploring the 802.1q Protocol

 • VLANs are a layer 2 concept.
 The segmentation is occurring on the switch.
 The switch needs the assistance of a router – a layer 3 device – to move traffic between VLANs.

 Need a refresher on network layers?
-See my other post here:
+See my post on the OSI model.

 • The switch has a database called a CAM table where it keeps track of the following details about every plugged in computer: